-Date & times: From 23:30 hours on Monday 5th March 2018 until 05:30 hours on Tuesday 6th March 2018
+Date & times: Each night between 23:30 hours and 05:30 hours from Monday 4th June 2018 until Wednesday 6th June 2018

-Location: between its junctions with the B383 Broomhall Lane and Ridge Mount Road.
+Location: Between its junctions with the B383 Broomhall Lane and Ridge Mount Road.

 Diversion: For eastbound traffic is from the A30 junction with Grove End (slip road) to the A322, southbound past junction 3 of the M3, to the junction with the A319 Bagshot Road.
 The diversion route continues eastwards, via the A319 Vicarage Road, to Chobham following the B383 Windsor Road, then northwards via the B383 Chobham Road, to rejoin the A30 at Sunningdale.
 For traffic travelling westwards the diversion will by this route reversed except the link between the A322 and the A30 is an unnamed slip road.
 For vehicles over 18 Tonnes there will be an alternative diversion in place via the M25 & M3.